darrny/MaritimeNavigator/README.md

-Here’s an improved and more structured version of your README:

 Maritime Navigator 🚢

 Maritime Navigator is an application designed to predict maritime traffic conditions on specific routes, given weather conditions and the desired date.
 It utilizes TabNet, a deep learning architecture, to analyze data and generate predictions.
 The application bridges its backend and frontend seamlessly using Gradio, enabling easy interaction and visualization.